-You must be a UC San Diego undergraduate student enrolled in an approved, regularly scheduled media production class to access the Media Teaching Lab’s circulating equipment inventory.
+You must be a UC San Diego undergraduate student enrolled in an approved, regularly scheduled media production class to access the Media Teaching Lab circulating equipment inventory.
 Equipment may not be used for non-class-related projects.
-When you sign the reservation slip, you agree to this rule.
+When you register online, you are agreeing to this rule.
 Violation will result in loss of checkout privileges.

 The Media Lab is an undergraduate facility.
-Graduate students in non-production related work and faculty may be supported on a case-by-case basis, but the instructional needs of the undergraduates are always given top priority.
+Graduate students in non-production related work and faculty may be supported on a case-by-case basis.
+However, the instructional needs of the undergraduates are always given top priority.

 Eligibility does not constitute equipment checkout privileges.
 What equipment you have access to and at what time may be restricted by your course enrollment and will be explained in class.
 This is especially true for introductory courses such as VIS70N and COMM101.

-You may be required to attend a Media Teaching Lab workshop before you are granted access to certain equipment, such as 16mm cameras, sliders, and jibs.
+You may be required to attend a Media Teaching Lab workshop before you are granted access to certain equipment, such as 16mm cameras and advanced DSLRs.
 Contact the Media Teaching Lab with any questions regarding equipment checkout privileges.

 Undergraduates may reserve equipment up to one week in advance for one 24-hour period.
-Eligible graduates and faculty can only reserve four days in advance.
+Eligible graduate students, faculty, and Triton TV students can only reserve four days in advance.
 You may not reserve the same equipment for consecutive 24-hour periods.
 Weekend reservations are from Friday to Monday.
 Every effort will be made to ensure that equipment will be available to you on your reservation date.
 Please note that we may be unable to fill your reservation in the event of broken equipment or if equipment is not returned on time.